raehasandalwala/Project-Reports/Video Chat/C-Step9.rst

 **STEP 9 : Logout**

 To logout from the server, user has to press logout in menu item.
-After logging out from the server, login screen appears with message: you have successfully logged out
+After logging out from the server, login screen appears with message: you have successfully logged out.

 .. image::
    https://raw.github.com/raehasandalwala/Project-Reports/master/Video%20Chat/images/64.png